cprecioso/ractive-adaptor-parse/README.md

 <script src='lib/ractive-adaptors-parse.min.js'></script>
 ```

-To get ractive-adaptors-backbone you can:
+To get ractive-adaptors-parse you can:

 #### Use bower